PrefectHQ/prefect/docs/orchestration/getting-started/set-up.md

 ## Server or Cloud?

-If you want an orchestration layer, you have two options:  Prefect Core server and Prefect Cloud.
+If you want an orchestration layer, you have two options:  Prefect Server and Prefect Cloud.
 You can see an overview and comparison on the [welcome](/orchestration/README.md) page.

-Once you decie which option is best for you, follow the instructions below to set up server or Cloud.
+Once you decie which option is best for you, follow the instructions below to set up Server or Cloud.

 :::: tabs
 ::: tab Cloud